 .

-.This is Crissie Hynde of The Pretenders.
+The Pretenders.
 To me, she is the perfect representation of Rock and Roll... and the Last of the Independents.

 .